UX Case Study:

 Wireframe #3:

-Since each family is unique, the app needed to allow space for the personalization, customization, detail, and focus users may want or need to apply to their family as a whole as well as for each individual child.
+Since each family is unique, the app needed to allow space for the personalization, customization, detail, and focus users may want to apply to their family as a whole as well as for each individual child.

 Wireframe #4: